AlextheEngineer/Ego2Hands/README.md

 <img src="imgs/demo.webp" width="480">

 ## Convolutional Segmentation Machine
 We introduce a well-balanced architecture with compact model size, fast inference speed and high accuracy for real-time two-hand segmentation/detection.
-The script for training and testing is provided in this repository.
+The implementation for training and testing is provided using Pytorch.

 To run the script, please follow the instructions below: